-TRINITY TERM: student submits the title and synopsis of dissertation with an email of support from supervisor by Wednesday of noughth week to Standing Committee via the School website online form.
-Student sees supervisor again to ensure that nature and scope of the research and the structure of the dissertation are clear.
+TRINITY TERM: students submit the title and synopsis of their dissertation with an email of support from supervisor by Wednesday of Noughth Week to the Standing Committee (email the details to ugsupport@arch.ox.ac.uk).
+Students see their supervisor again to ensure that the nature and scope of their research and the structure of their dissertation are clear.
 If relevant and not already obtained, CUREC clearance is applied for.

-SUMMER VACATION: As much work as possible - and certainly all fieldwork - should be done during this vacation.
-If there is to be a catalogue of material it should be substantially complete by the end of this vacation.
-At least one third of the dissertation should be drafted in a form suitable for the supervisor to comment on at the beginning of Michaelmas Term.
+SUMMER VACATION: as much work as possible - and certainly all fieldwork - should be done during this vacation.
+If there is to be a catalogue of material it should be substantially complete by its end.
+At least one third of the dissertation should be drafted in a form suitable for the supervisor to comment on by the beginning of Michaelmas Term.